Mix it up to maximize points, miles and cash back

 Don’t pigeon hole yourself by putting all your efforts into one technique.
 Look around.
 Try several options and find the ones you like and pay you well for your time.
 We are making about $2,000 per month in value across multiple options.
 How are you doing at diversifying your efforts?

-16 responses to “Mix it up to maximize points, miles and cash back”
+16 thoughts on “Mix it up to maximize points, miles and cash back”

 Thanks for this post.